ch-stark/gitops-rbac-example/blog/blog.md

 ## Organizational Needs

 There are all sorts of different models that customers use and which are driven by their organizational needs.
-Historically OpenShift has been using a shared cluster model much more commonly than is seen in kubernetes since RBAC and features around security have always been present.
+Historically OpenShift has been using a shared cluster model much more commonly than is has been seen in default Kubernetes since RBAC and features around Security have always been build-in.
 Many customers operate shared clusters, typically the out-of-the-box recommendation is to start with three clusters (lab, non-prod and prod) with applications teams having their own dev/test/tools namespaces on non-prod and pre-prod/prod namespaces on the prod cluster.
 Having said that in reality it varies a lot, it's largely driven by the organizational structure but other factors come into play.
 You are more likely to see dedicated team clusters in the public cloud than on-prem, in on-prem it’s more rare to see dedicated team clusters.
 A huge amount of customers have shared clusters everywhere, clusters might be expensive in terms of infra (control plane and infra nodes) and it doesn't make sense to have a cluster to only support a couple of applications.

 There might be teams that deploy team scoped instances that manage the teams’ namespaces across multiple clusters since they want teams to have a single pane of glass.